Updated: November 11, 2021

 - Clean and disinfect frequently touched objects and surfaces using regular household cleaning spray or wipes.

-- Wear a face covering when interacting with others in a public setting (if you are not vaccinated).
+- Wear a face covering when interacting with others in a public setting.

 Emergency Notifications and E-mail Updates

 Please note that SBCCD is using the Regroup emergency notification system to inform students, faculty and staff of campus closures, schedule changes and general COVID-19 updates.
 You are strongly encouraged to log on to WebAdvisor (CHC / SBVC) and check that your emergency contact information is current.